YMCA Swim Lessons

 Swim lessons at Raritan Valley YMCA help swimmers of all ages improve their skills.
 Whether you’re an absolute beginner learning basic water skills, or preparing for competition-level swimming, Raritan Valley YMCA swim lessons boost your in-water abilities and safety knowledge.
 Classes are taught by caring, YMCA instructors.
 Class participants are divided into skill levels and class size is such that the instructor can provide proper instruction.

-WINTER AND SPRING SWIM LESSONS @ COOK COLLEGE POOL
+SPRING SWIM LESSONS @ NORTH BRUNSWICK TOWNSHIP HIGH SCHOOL COLLEGE POOL

-Class range from 30 minutes long to 1 hour long depending on level.
-Start times range from 10 a.m. to 11:30 a.m.
+Classes range from 30 minutes long to 1 hour long depending on level.
+Start times range from 10 a.m. to 12 p.m.
 Check the Current Swim Schedule for exact start/end times for each level.